 Many of you know my background, but for those who may not, for 20 years I was a Human Resource Manager in a range of different public and private sector companies.
-One my niche areas of expertise was performance management.
-In that time I assisted create and then train all Queensland Public Service employees in the then new Performance Management standards as part of a central agency.
+One of my niche areas of expertise was performance management.
+In that time I assisted to create and then train all Queensland Public Service employees in the then new Performance Management standards as part of a central agency.
 I then implemented and improved performance management systems in a number of agencies as well as private sector workplaces.

 How I would do that was work with each company to create the system that was right for them and their culture – train managers and their team members on performance reviews, and then sit with each manager as their personal coach during their first round of reviews.
 That means I have been part of literally many hundreds of reviews over the years and have trained a few thousand people.

 Why am I telling you this?
-Well you could say I have pretty much seen it all when it comes to managing performance for employees.
-I have seen the full range of managers – from hands on in the trenches managers to ones I swear tried to manage by telepathy as they were so remote.
+Well, you could say I have pretty much seen it all when it comes to managing performance for employees.
+I have seen the full range of managers – from hands-on in the trenches managers to ones I swear tried to manage by telepathy as they were so remote.

 I have seen managers who saw performance management as something that someone else does on their behalf, some who believe all performance is purely a result of logic and facts and others who were so enmeshed in their teams it is hard to work out where one starts and the other stops.

 The biggest thing I have seen is that no manager automatically jumps up and down the first time they are to do their first performance review and says “Hurray – it’s performance management time, let’s get into it”.